adus-hash/CinemaCrowdAI/README.md

 ## Linear regression
-It fits a straight line (or hyperplane in our case) to minimize the error (mean squared error in our case) The equation it models is:
+It fits a straight line (or hyperplane in our case) to minimize the error (mean squared error in our case)

+The equation it models is:

     - y = w1x1 + x2x2 + .. + wnxn + b

 ### When to use

+    - When you expect a linear relationship between inputs and outputs

+    - When you have a simple dataset

+### Limitations

+    - Struggles with complex, non-linear relationships

+## Decision Tree
+A decision tree splits the dataset into smaller subsets based on feature values, forming a tree-like structure, the leaves represent the predictions, while the internal nodes represent decisions (splits)

+### When to use

+    - For non-linear relationships or datasets with complex structures

+    - Suitable for datasets with both numerical and string features

+### Limitations

+    - Prone to overfitting, especially with deep trees

+    - Sensitive to small changes in data (high variance